kaitlinjohnson1/Luxury_goods_project/README.md

 Download the folder named "730022777" and take the "luxury_goods_project" folder OUT of it.
 Save this to your computer.

 ### Step 2
-Open the whole "luxury_goods_project" folder on VScode
+Open the whole "luxury_goods_project" folder on VScode.
+All the files and folders within the "luxury_goods_project" should now be listed on left-hand side of the screen.
+You can use other platforms to open the code, however, given the code uses lots of csv files, it is easier to replicate using vscode.

 ### Step 3
 Next, open "visualisations_code.ipynb"